Jieyu126/Jitter/README.md

-# RV Jitter (oscillations & granulation) prediction codes
+# RV Jitter (oscillations & granulation) prediction code
-## Predicting RV jitter due to stellar oscillations, in terms of fundamental stellar properties.
+This code is for predicting RV jitter due to stellar oscillations and granulation, in terms of various sets of fundamental stellar properties.
 Example 1:

          #Generate MC samples using the model F=F(L, M, T)